thenriq/numpy-random/README.md

-# An investigation into the numpy.random package.
+# Programming for Data Analysis 2020 - GMIT

-## Programming for Data Analysis 2020
+## An investigation into the numpy.random package.
 THIAGO LIMA

 #### About this project: